cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `version_info`: The information relative to the created model version, in particular the defined `version_number`.
+-   `version_info`: The information relative to the created model iteration, in particular the defined `version_number`.

 ### `RetrieveVersionInfosRequest`